jubnzv/iec-checker/README.md

 This project aims to implement an open source tool for static code analysis of IEC61131-3 programs.

-It is currently at an early stage of development, binary releases and installation instructions will be available later.

-The following features are currently supported:
+The following features are currently implemented:
 + IEC61131-3 3 ed. parser for [Structured Text](https://en.wikipedia.org/wiki/Structured_text) written using modern [menhir](http://gallium.inria.fr/~fpottier/menhir/) syntax.
 Almost all IEC syntax constructions are supported, excluding some user-defines types and OO features.
 + Some checks for [PLCOpen Guidelines](https://plcopen.org/software-construction-guidelines);
-+ declaration analysis;
++ Simple declaration analysis;
-+ WIP control flow analysis;
++ Control flow analysis (WIP);
 + Ability to dump AST of the IEC program into JSON file (`-dump true` argument);

 ## Installation